 Forceps and vacuum extractors are used when vaginal delivery is not progressing as it should or there is fetal distress.
-Physicians use these devices to help deliver the baby.
-When physicians follow medical standards and use forceps and vacuum extractors correctly, these delivery devices can help to safely deliver a baby.
-Sadly, however, many physicians lack experience or are not careful in the use of these devices, with devastating effects on the newborn baby.
-Forceps and vacuum extractors can cause trauma to the baby’s head, resulting in skull fractures and brain bleeds that can cause death or permanent injury in the baby, such as cerebral palsy and hypoxic ischemic encephalopathy (HIE).
+When physicians follow medical standards and use forceps and vacuum extractors correctly, these devices can help to safely deliver a baby.
+However, many physicians lack experience or are not careful in the use of these devices, with devastating effects on the newborn baby.
+Forceps and vacuum extractors can cause trauma to the baby’s head, resulting in skull fractures and brain bleeds that can cause death or permanent injury in the baby, such as cerebral palsy (CP) and hypoxic-ischemic encephalopathy (HIE).
 In addition, physicians may attempt the use of forceps and vacuum extractors instead of opting for an emergency C-section.
-When a baby must be quickly delivered because she is in distress, a C-section often is the best and safest way to get the baby out of the stressful conditions.
+When a baby must be quickly delivered because they are in distress, a C-section often is the best and safest method.
 When physicians are not skilled in the use of delivery devices or are not careful, they may misuse the instruments, prolonging labor, and worse, injuring the baby.

 When Can Forceps Be Used?